-- (b) Rate schedule increases shall be calculated such that the sum of the accumulated value of incurred claims, excluding active life reserves, and the present value of future projected incurred claims, excluding active life reserves, are not less than the sum of: - (i) The accumulated value of the initial earned premium times fifty-eight percent (58%); - (ii) Eighty-five percent (85%) of the accumulated value of prior rate schedule increases filed with the Interstate Insurance Product Regulation Commission under this standard on an earned basis; - (iii) The present value of future projected initial earned premiums times fiftyeight percent (58%); and - (iv) Eighty-five percent (85%) of the present value of projected premiums not included in § 4.B(3)(b)(iii), above, on an earned basis; - (c) In the event that the rate filing incorporates an exceptional rate schedule increase and other increases, the values in § 3.B(3)(b)(ii) and (iv) shall also include seventy percent (70%) for exceptional rate schedule increase amounts; and - (d) All present and accumulated values used in the determination of any rate schedule increase shall use the maximum valuation interest rate for contract reserves specified in Appendix A of the NAIC Health Insurance Reserves Model Regulation (Model #10). - (4) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the actuary shall certify that the basis for the proposed rate increase does not include adverse experience for such insureds.
+- (i) The accumulated value of the initial earned premium times the greater of (A) fifty-eight percent (58%) and (B) the lifetime loss ratio consistent with the original filing including margins for moderately adverse experience; - (ii) Eighty-five percent (85%) of the accumulated value of prior rate schedule increases filed with the Interstate Insurance Product Regulation Commission under this standard on an earned basis: - (iii) The present value of future projected initial earned premiums times the greater of (A) fifty-eight percent (58%) and (B) the lifetime loss ratio consistent with the original filing including margins for moderately adverse experience; and - (iv) Eighty-five percent (85%) of the present value of projected premiums not included in § 4B(3)(b)(iii), above, on an earned basis; - (v) Expected claims shall be calculated based on the original filing assumptions assumed until new assumptions are filed as part of a rate increase.
+New assumptions shall be used for all periods beyond each requested effective date of a rate increase.
+Expected claims are calculated for each calendar year based on the in-force at the beginning of the calendar year.
+Expected claims shall include margins for moderately adverse experience; either amounts included in the claims that were used to determine the lifetime loss ratio consistent with the original filing or as modified in any rate increase filing. - (c) In the event that the rate filing incorporates an exceptional rate schedule increase and other increases, the values in § 4B(3)(b)(ii) and § 4B(3)(b) shall also include seventy percent (70%) for exceptional rate schedule increase amounts; and - (d) All present and accumulated values used in the determination of any rate schedule increase shall use the maximum valuation interest rate for contract reserves specified in Appendix A of the NAIC Health Insurance Reserves Model Regulation (Model #10). - (5) For guaranteed renewable policies, if the company has guaranteed premiums will not increase after the insured has attained a specified age, the actuary shall certify that the basis for the proposed rate increase does not include adverse experience for such insureds.

-§ 5 REQUIREMENTS SUBSEQUENT TO APPROVAL OF A RATE SCHEDULE INCREASE APPROVED BY THE INTERSTATE INSURANCE PRODUCT REGULATION COMMISSION
+§ 5.
+REQUIREMENTS SUBSEQUENT TO APPROVAL OF A RATE SCHEDULE INCREASE APPROVED BY THE INTERSTATE INSURANCE PRODUCT REGULATION COMMISSION

-- A. For each rate schedule increase that is implemented, the company shall file with the Interstate Insurance Product Regulation Commission for review updated projections, as defined in § 3.B(2)(a) above, annually for the next three (3) years and include a comparison of actual results to projected values.
-The Interstate Insurance Product Regulation Commission may extend the period to greater than three (3) years if actual results are not consistent with projected values from prior projections. - B. If any premium rate in an implemented rate schedule increase is greater than 200% of the comparable rate in the initial premium schedule, lifetime projections, as defined in
+A. For each rate schedule increase that is implemented, the company shall file with the Interstate Insurance Product Regulation Commission for review updated projections, as defined in §

-3.B(2)(a) above, shall be filed with the Interstate Insurance Product Regulation Commission for review every five (5) years following the end of the required period in 5.A, above.
+4C(2)(a) above, annually for the next three (3) years and include a comparison of actual results to projected values.
+The Interstate Insurance Product Regulation Commission may extend the period to greater than three (3) years if actual results are not consistent with projected values from prior projections.

-- C. If the Interstate Insurance Product Regulation Commission determines that the actual experience following a rate schedule increase does not adequately match the projected experience and that the current projections under moderately adverse conditions demonstrate that incurred claims will not exceed the proportions of premiums specified in § 3.B(3) above, the Interstate Insurance Product Regulation Commission may require the company to implement either of the following: - (1) Premium rate schedule adjustments; or - (2) Other measures to reduce the difference between the projected and actual experience.
+- B. If any premium rate in an implemented rate schedule increase is greater than 200% of the comparable rate in the initial premium schedule, lifetime projections, as defined in § 4C(2)(a) above, shall be filed with the Interstate Insurance Product Regulation Commission for review every five (5) years following the end of the required period in § 5A, above. - C. If the Interstate Insurance Product Regulation Commission determines that the actual experience following a rate schedule increase does not adequately match the projected experience and that the current projections under moderately adverse conditions demonstrate that incurred claims will not exceed the proportions of premiums specified in § 4C(3) or § 4C(4) above as applicable, the Interstate Insurance Product Regulation Commission may require the company to implement either of the following: - (1) Premium rate schedule adjustments; or - (2) Other measures to reduce the difference between the projected and actual experience.